 Do you know that the US visa on an Indian Passport means much more than just traveling to the United States?
 One visa stamp on your weak Indian Passport can turn it into a mighty one.
 How?

 US visa application process follows a strict screening.
-Getting a US visa stamp means you have strong ties to India (your home country), are financially strong, no criminal history, and of course no illegal immigration intentions.
+Getting a US visa stamp means you have strong ties to India (your home country), are financially strong, have no criminal history, and of course no illegal immigration intentions.

-Thus, US visa on an Indian Passport increases its worth many folds.
+Thus, the US visa on an Indian Passport increases its worth many folds.
 It gives you visa-free access to several gorgeous nations!

 Indians who have a valid US visa get visa-free access to many countries like Georgia, Mexico, UAE, Taiwan, Turkey, Colombia, Panama, Belize, Honduras, Guatemala, El Salvador, Costa Rica, Nicaragua, Cuba, Dominican Republic, Bahamas, St. Marten, Aruba, Peru, and Columbia.
 Phew!

 Canadian Government introduced the CAN+ Program in 2014 for Indian citizens who hold a valid US non-immigrant visa.
-The program offers multiple-entry visa for Canada with faster processing time and lesser paper-work (no financial documents) for Indian citizens.
+The program offers multiple-entry visa for Canada with faster processing time and lesser paperwork (no financial documents) for Indian citizens.
 The system will itself identify the application as CAN+ once you complete the online Canada visa form.